 Do I need to report to the police?

 It is your decision as to whether you make a report to the police.
 You may decide to report to the ACT, the police or both.
 We will support you no matter your decision.

 Do I report to my College or the ACT Office?

 In the first instance, students and staff are encouraged to report sexual assault and sexual harassment to their ACT College, however, you can choose to report directly to the ACT if that is your preference.

 Who do I report to?

 You can report to your College or you can report to the ACT.
 The SASH Contact Officer at the ACT is the Quality and Inclusion Officer.
-The SASH Contact Officer receives the reports made through the online form and you can contact them on (02) 8937 5301.
+The SASH Contact Officer is available on (02) 8937 5301.
 For details about student support contacts at each ACT College, go to the “College contacts” section at: https://www.actheology.edu.au/student-support-services/